SinhLv/Dell-Ins-14-5447-hackintosh/Kexts/README.md

 Assume you replaced your wireless card by DW1820A (BCM94350ZAE ngff)

-How to install kext
+How to install kext:
+Open Terminal and navigate to this current folder.

 sudo cp -R "kextName".kext /Library/Extensions

-open terminal and type:
 sudo cp hda-verb /usr/bin

 sudo kextcache -i /